npradaschnor/Programming-for-Data-Analysis/README.md

 Section 3.
 'Distributions' functions: explanation about the use and purpose of five functions from this section;

 Section 4.
 'Random generator': expplanation about the use of the 'seeds'.

+For more info about the assignment instruction: [assignment-instructions.pdf](https://github.com/npradaschnor/Programming-for-Data-Analytics/blob/master/assignment-instructions.pdf)